Total Beverage is a super-huge, enormous, gigantic, really really big liquor store in Westminister Colorado.

 All of this simplicity is perfectly summed up in the new logotype.
-The "A" is turned upside down to become a glass half full of.. in my case, Bishops finger.
-Which means I'm running low, oh noes, guard my beer I'm going on a beer-run! *door slam, scooter-tires screeching*
+The "A" is turned upside down to become a glass half full of.. in my case, Bishop's finger.
+Wait, half full?
+This means I'm running low, oh noes, guard my beer I'm going on a beer-run! *door slam, scooter tires screeching*